RevoU-FSSE-2/week-6-resyanac/README.md

 Hello, Resya here!
 23 years old girl in +8 GMT (East Borneo) timezone.
 I am a Tax Collector and software engineer.

-The 6th assignment are Simple node.js project that can be run inside docker container.
+The 6th assignment is make simple node.js project that can be run inside docker container.
 Therefore, i already succeed to run correctly inside the container.
 Below explained the guidance.

 ## Prerequisites